Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 Before creating your first Smart Shopping campaign, it is important to be aware that these campaigns run as both display network remarketing ads and shopping campaign ads.
 So, if you are already running either of these campaign types, pause them before launching a Smart Shopping campaign.
 Google then recommends you target all available products through a single Smart Shopping campaign.

 Smart Shopping campaigns approach is very different from the normal approaches you have for shopping campaigns.
-And one critical thing to keep in mind, the more information Google gets to work with; the more effective their algorithms will be in working your campaign to an optimised state.
+And one critical thing to keep in mind, the more information Google gets to work with; the more effective their algorithms will be in working your campaign to optimize it and drive better results.

 In Smart Shopping, Google automatically can create ads for you according to the way customers interact with your website.
 While setting up your Smart Shopping campaign, you need to upload a number of creative assets and some initial headlines, as well as ad descriptions for Google to use.